 The critical question is, does it matter how we go about living out our embodied existence?
-To cut to the chase, if our embodied nature is a result of God's good creation, and if through Christ he has worked at great cost to redeem the whole of life and to lead it towards its destiny, not back in Eden, but in the new heavens and earth in which are gathered the treasure of the nations, then we dishonour God when we fail to take these earthly dimensions of our lives seriously.
+To cut to the chase, if our embodied nature is a result of God's good creation, and if through

+Christ he has worked at great cost to redeem the whole of life and to lead it towards its destiny, not back in Eden, but in the new heavens and earth in which are gathered the treasure of the nations, then we dishonour God when we fail to take these earthly dimensions of our lives seriously.

 The theologian Karl Barth speaks of ethics as a response to "the question what is good human action" (CD 3.4, 3).
-He rightly situates ethics as a "task of the doctrine of creation (CD 3.4, 3)," read through the lens of God's grace to us in Jesus Christ.
+He rightly situates ethics as a "task of the doctrine of creation (CD 3.4, 3),"1 read through the lens of God's grace to us in Jesus Christ.
 Creation leads us to take the whole embodied person seriously.
-Barth observes that "The command of God does not hang ineffectively in the air above man.
-Its particular aim and concern are with him and his real activity.... man's real activity is always concrete.
+Barth observes that and his real activity.... man's real activity is always concrete.
 The acting man himself is concrete, i.e., this or that man who in his place and skin cannot be compared, let alone exchanged, with any one else.
-And the field of his conduct is a tremendously varied sphere of conditions and possibilities determined by time, space, nature and history (CD 3.4, 5)."
-Craft is one of those varied possibilities open to humankind, and thus rightly comes under the purview of Christian ethics.
+And the field of his conduct is a tremendously varied sphere of conditions and possibilities determined by time, space, nature and history $(CD\ 3.4,\ 5).$ matters whereas our cups and mugs, the furniture in our houses and offices are is prayer."